Baltimore and Potomac Railroad: Catonsville

 The Catonsville Short Line Railroad opened in 1884 and was immediately leased by the Baltimore & Potomac.
 This provided a short branch from just south of Baltimore to Catonsville.

-Southern Maryland Line
+Pope's Creek Subdivision

-The 48.7-mile (78.4 km) branch to Popes Creek was part of the original chartered main line, but from opening it was operated as a branch of the main line from the junction at Bowie.
+The 48.7-mile (78.4 km) branch to Popes Creek was part of the original chartered main line, but from opening in 1873 (It started running freight to Marlboro in 1872) it was operated as a branch of the main line from the junction at Bowie.
 The main line from Bowie to Washington, a distance of 17.1 miles (27.5 km), was provided for in the charter as a branch.